Gibbs wins first NASCAR Xfinity Series title with late pass

 The only non-JR Motorsports driver in the winner-take-all finale, Gibbs started on the pole at the 1-mile oval and stayed near the front in changing conditions all evening.

-The emotional, aggressive driver kept his cool after wrecking teammate Brandon Jones out of the lead last week in Martinsville to take an Xfinity championship with him to the Cup Series next year.
+The hyper-aggressive driver kept his cool after wrecking teammate Brandon Jones out of the lead last week in Martinsville to give Toyota its second straight Xfinity championship before his likely full-time move to the Cup Series next year.

 Gibbs ducked his No. 54 Toyota under Justin Allgaier shortly after a restart and stretched his lead until Gragson pulled within a couple of car lengths late.
 The 20-year-old grandson of Hall of Famer and team owner Joe Gibbs kept Gragson at bay and crossed the checkered flag for an emotional victory.

-Gragson finished second, Allgaier third and Josh Berry took fourth in the championship round after finishing 13th on Saturday.
+Gragson finished second, Allgaier third and Josh Berry was fourth in the championship after taking 13th on Saturday.

+”When you start this day, you just want to get it over with, you just want to get past it,” said Gibbs’ father, Coy, vice chairman at JGR. ”I think he’s just doubled down and did his job after making a huge mistake last week.
+It was fun to watch.”

 Gibbs was the wild card in the finale four after ruffling a few fenders in his second Xfinity season.
 Gibbs got in a fistfight with Sam Mayer after an Xfinity race and NASCAR fined him $75,000 for a Cup Series pit road incident that nearly sent Ty Dillon’s car into personnel.

-Gibbs took his aggressiveness to a new level last week, wrecking Jones out of the lead and the championship round in the third overtime at Martinsville Raceway.
+Gibbs took his aggressiveness to a new level last week by taking Jones out of the championship round just to win a race.

 The 24-year-old Gragson was near the lead most of the evening until a slow pit stop dropped him to eighth with 40 laps to go.
 He had been one of Gibbs’ biggest critics after being wrecked by him in the past, saying he would retaliate if given the chance.